syymza/syymza.github.io/_posts/2015-05-04-get-notified-when-someone-posts-an-article-from-about-javascript-on-hacker-news-using-nodejs-firebase-and-emailjs.md

     }

 You can also find the code [on Github](https://github.com/syymza/js-on-hn-emailer), where you can fork it and improve it if you wish.

+##Update
+I have decided I wanted extend the list of terms I wanted to  "subscribe" to.
+Hence, I have created an array of terms I want to test against and redefined the definition of `regEx` with:

+{% highlight javascript %}

+//An array of terms I want to subscribe to: let terms = [
+    'js',
+    'javascript',
+    'react',
+    'angular',
+    'ember',
+    'backbone',
+    'jquery'
+];

+//Build a RegEx using the terms defined let regEx = new RegExp(terms.join('|'), 'i');

+{% endhighlight %}

+Now I will receive an email also when a new post about one of my favorite Javascript frameworks is posted.

 ________